 Children treated for brain tumors often have significant long-term effects from the radiation therapy.
 Even low radiation doses can produce declines in memory and intelligence, as well as damage to the hypothalamus and pituitary gland, which produce or direct the production of essential hormones such as growth hormone, thyroid hormone, cortisone, as well as reproductive and sexual hormones.
-Low doses of radiation also play a major role in the development of second, radiation-induced cancers.
-A landmark paper from the University of Florida published in 2021 showed that proton therapy reduces the risk of early second tumors compared to treatment with the conventional IMRT.1 Moderate doses of radiation, especially in combination with some chemotherapy drugs such as cisplatin, can cause hearing loss and other complications.
+Low doses of radiation also play a major role in the development of secondary, radiation-induced cancers.
+A landmark paper from the University of Florida published in 2021 showed that proton therapy reduces the risk of early second tumors compared to treatment with the conventional IMRT.1 Moderate doses of radiation, especially in combination with some chemotherapy drugs, can cause hearing loss and other complications.
 High radiation doses can occasionally cause very dramatic deficits such as paralysis or loss of vision.
 In comparison with conventional photon therapy, proton radiation spares more normal tissue, and thus may reduce the risk of many complications.